Roman Theatre Of Malaga

 The oldest of Málaga’s historic monuments, the Roman theatre of Malaga, dates back to 1 BC.

-The Roman theatre of Malaga has a seating area in a semicircle format, quite typical of other Roman theatres of the time.
+This well preserved Roman theatre has a seating area in a semicircle format, quite typical of other Roman theatres of the time.
 The cavea is 31 meters radius and 16 meters high.
 Some stone was used from the theatre during the following centuries to aid in the construction of the nearby alcazaba around 756 AD.
-The Roman theatre was used as a theatre and still gave performances up to the 3rd century.
+It was used as a theatre and still gave performances up to the 3rd century.
 During the 5th and 6th centuries, it was used as a cemetery.

 Buried But Not Forgotten